Michael Stewart Witherell

-Michael Stewart Witherell (born 22 September 1949) is an American particle physicist and laboratory director.
-He has been the director of the Lawrence Berkeley National Laboratory since 2016, and will serve until 2026.
-Witherell, a particle physicist, previously served as Director of Fermilab.
-He previously served as professor and vice chancellor for research at the University of California, Santa Barbara.
+Michael Stewart Witherell (born 22 September 1949) is an American particle physicist and laboratory director emeritus of Lawrence Berkeley National Laboratory, which he led from March, 2016 to June, 2026.
+Witherell previously served as Director of Fermilab, and was a professor and vice chancellor for research at the University of California, Santa Barbara.

 Early life and education

 He was born 22 September 1949 in Toledo, Ohio.
-Witherell received a Bachelor of Science from the University of Michigan in 1968 and a Doctor of Philosophy from the University of Wisconsin, Madison in 1973.
+Witherell received a Bachelor of Science from the University of Michigan in 1968 and a Ph.D. from the University of Wisconsin, Madison in 1973.

 Career

 From 1973 to 1981 he was on the faculty of Princeton University.
 He was a member of the physics faculty at the University of California, Santa Barbara from 1981 to 1999.

 In 1985 Witherell led an experiment at Fermilab which was the first to isolate a large sample of particles containing the charm quark using the new technology of silicon microstrip detectors.
 He received the 1990 Panofsky Prize from the American Physical Society for this research.
 In 1998 he was elected to the National Academy of Sciences.

 Witherell served as the Director of the Fermilab from 1999 to 2005.
 In 2005 he returned to UC Santa Barbara as the Vice Chancellor for Research, serving in that role until 2016.

 In January 2016, the University of California Board of Regents appointed him to be the Director of Lawrence Berkeley National Laboratory.
 In 2017 he was elected to the American Academy of Arts and Sciences.